MrHedmad/kerblam-paper/src/main.typ

 Looking at directories only, $783$ are unique over $864$ total ($90.62%$).
 This figure might be inflated due to the presence of some compiled libraries, files, and Git objects that are included in the analysis and not correctly removed by our filtering.
 However, we argue that this overwhelmingly high uniqueness would not be significantly affected by manual filtering.

-// Are we coming in too strong?
-// never enough...

 /*
 == Relevant project templates